-The National Payment System Act was created to set the foundation for the Automated Transfer System (ATS) which is not a publicly open payment gateway.
+SO 4.3: The legal and regulatory environment for digital payment has been improved in line with best international The National Payment System Act was created to set the foundation for the Automated Transfer System (ATS) which is not a publicly open payment gateway.
 The reasoning here is to encourage payment platforms like those established by banks and mobile money operators fully to integrate (or allow for Open APIs).
 For example, no banks have allowed MauaPay to integrate but only allow Mobile Money.
 But even Mobile Money platforms do not integrate with each other so Digicel customers cannot use MyCash to pay Vodafone customers that are on MTala.
 It is a roadblock to transition people to adopt digital payments over cash because these digital payments are restrictive compared to cash.

-Produce a user-friendly document for the public to easily follow and understand the laws that protect their purchases online and explain available remedy processes.
 Buyers need to trust the electronic payment system in order for them to engage in e-commerce.
 Once the relevant legislation is in place (see measures 4.1.1 ad 4.1.2) user-friendly document can boost e-commerce adoption.